 If both unaffected parents are carriers of one copy of the altered gene there is a 25% risk for each child of inheriting an altered gene from both parents, therefore having two altered genes and being affected with an Autosomal Recessive disorder.
 There is a 75% chance of each child being unaffected.
 If the child is unaffected, that child has a 66% risk of being a carrier.
-Figure 1 illustrates the inheritance pattern when both parents are carriers (thus not affected, but carrying one faulty gene) of Autosomal Recessive These disorders. risks apply every pregnancy.
+Figure 1 illustrates the inheritance pattern when both parents are carriers (thus not affected, but carrying one faulty gene) of Autosomal Recessive disorders.
+These risks apply to every pregnancy.